Does earning a CNL master's degree make me a nurse practitioner?

-- Human Anatomy & Physiology within the past 5 years.
-Please try and have this requirement completed before the application deadline.
+- Human Anatomy & Physiology I & II (completed within the last five years and preferably before the October 1 application deadline)

-- Lifespan Development or a course in human growth/development across the full lifespan (conception through advanced elderly.)
-At some colleges/universities, this content is covered in a Developmental Psychology course.
+- Lifespan Development or a course in human growth/development across the full lifespan (conception through advanced old age; at some colleges/universities, this content is covered in a Developmental Psychology course)

 What kind of anatomy and physiology course do you require?
 Does it have to be human anatomy and physiology?

 We take human anatomy and human physiology courses from accredited colleges and universities.
-In most colleges, this is a 2-semester or 3-quarter class sequence.
-It can be a combined course (Human Anatomy & Physiology I & II) or, or a separate anatomy and physiology course.
+In most colleges, this is a two-semester or three-quarter class sequence.
+It can be a combined course (Human Anatomy & Physiology I & II) or a separate anatomy and physiology course.
 It must be human anatomy and physiology.
-If you took either course more than 5 years ago, please enroll in the courses again to satisfy the admissions requirement.
+Courses must be completed within five years of the start of the program.
 You can view a list of frequently taken, pre-approved classes here.
 We recommend taking the lab courses (if offered separately).

 What kind of course in statistics?

-This can be either a course in social, math, or business statistics taken at an accredited college, community college, or university.
-You should have covered descriptive and inferential statistics, and should be familiar with regression.
+This can be a course in social, math, or business statistics taken at an accredited college, community college, or university.
+You should have covered descriptive and inferential statistics and be familiar with regression.
 We do not accept AP scores in statistics.
 You can view a list of frequently taken, pre-approved classes here.

 What kind of course in life span development?

 We require a course in life span development (conception to death).
 A course covering only childhood and adolescence is insufficient.
-This could be a course in development psychology that covers the full lifespan, or a course in human growth/development.
+This could be a course in developmental psychology that covers the full lifespan or a course in human growth/development.
 Different schools teach the full lifespan content in different ways.
-We have seen 1-semester options, 2-semester options, as well as a 4-semester sequence.
-You can view a list of frequently taken, pre-approved classes here.
+We have seen one-semester options, two-semester options, as well as a four-semester sequence.
+You can view a list of frequently taken, pre-approved classes on the Graduate Prerequisites page.

 Do you have an option to pursue a BSN degree?